Masters of Psychology Programs near Milwaukee

 FUN FACT: Psychologists study cognitive, emotional, and social processes and behavior by observing, interpreting, and recording how people relate to one another and their environments[i].

 The two most common types of psychology master's degrees are the Master of Arts (M.A.) and the Master of Science (M.S.).
 A Master of Arts in Psychology degree may be a sign of a stronger liberal arts focus, while a Master of Science in Psychology may indicate a stronger emphasis on research and the sciences.
 The type of degree offered depends upon the graduate school and Psychology Masters program since the academic requirements are often very similar.

 REMEMBER: It’s important to note that the American Psychological Association (APA) does not accredit master’s degree programs in psychology, but “accredits doctoral graduate programs in clinical, counseling, school psychology and combination programs; internships, a required component of doctoral training; and postdoctoral residency programs in traditional and specialty practice areas of psychology”.

-Some Masters in psychology masters programs offer what is known as a ‘terminal degree’.
+Some psychology masters programs offer what is known as a ‘terminal degree’.
 This type of degree is designed to prepare graduates for professional practice in their specialty area.
 In other cases, a master's degree may serve as preparation for further study at the doctoral-level.
 Many Ph.D. and Psy.D. programs actually do not require a master's degree, and students are able to begin these doctoral programs immediately after completing their bachelor's degrees.

 FUN FACT: Mental health counselors and marriage and family therapists are typically required to have a master’s degree and a license to practice[ii].
 On the other hand, most clinical, counseling, and research psychologists need a doctoral degree.
 Students can complete a Ph.D. in psychology or a Doctor of Psychology (Psy.D.) degree.[iii]